andreyzhd/MEGSim/README.md

 ## Notes

+- The plots that require human anatomical data get the data from the MNE sample data set.
+If the dataset is not present on the computer, MNE functions will try to download it automatically.
+The location to which dataset is downloaded can be controlled by MNE_DATASETS_SAMPLE_PATH environment variable.

 - For spherical coordinates, the code uses the convention of Taulu and Kajola 2005, Hill 1954, etc. That is, the angles are (theta, phi), where:
     - theta: polar (colatitudinal) coordinate; must be between 0 and pi.
     - phi: azimuthal (longitudinal) coordinate; must be between 0 and 2*pi.
     This is different from the scipy convention.